ellenxtan/RISE/README.md

 ## Reference

-An early [version](https://responsibledecisionmaking.github.io/assets/pdf/papers/08.pdf) presented at the ICML 2022 Workshop on Responsible Decision Making in Dynamic Environments.
+An early [version](https://responsibledecisionmaking.github.io/assets/pdf/papers/08.pdf) was presented at the ICML 2022 Workshop on Responsible Decision Making in Dynamic Environments.

 ```
 @article{tan2022rise,